 \subsubsection{Offender accountability}

-Another challenge may be in motivating offenders to take accountability for their wrong-doing -- a persistent moderation problem regardless of the justice model implemented.
+Another challenge may be in motivating offenders to take accountability for their wrongdoing -- a persistent moderation problem regardless of the justice model implemented.
 In our interviews, we found that given the finite scope of moderation in many contexts and the limits in technical affordances of online communities, offenders can often easily avoid punishment.
-The harm may happen in a place without moderation or without clear rules of moderation, e.g., if harm occurs during a private chat in Discord, or happens across multiple platforms.
-Some participants also noted that it is easy to have multiple identities in Overwatch or Discord.
-Thus, when punishment is not effective, punitive justice may also lose its effectiveness.
+The harm may happen in a place without moderation or clear rules of moderation, e.g., when harm occurs during a private Discord chat or across multiple platforms.
+Some participants also noted that having multiple identities/accounts in Overwatch or Discord is easy.
+Thus, when punishment is ineffective, punitive justice may also lose its effectiveness.

 Punishment is not the only form of holding offenders accountable.
-Restorative justice believes that people are also tied through relationships.
-Our interview data as well as restorative justice literature suggest the importance of a sense of community---if offenders perceive themselves to be members of a shared community with victims, they will be more likely to take accountability to address harm \cite{pranis2015little, karp_restorative_2001}.
+Restorative justice believes that people are also connected through relationships.
+Our interview data, as well as restorative justice literature, suggest the importance of a sense of community.
+If offenders perceive themselves as members of a shared community with victims, they will be more likely to take accountability for addressing harm \cite{pranis2015little, karp_restorative_2001}.
 However, in our interviews, we find that there exists a lack of sense of community.
 Offenders may not expect to meet victims again or hide behind multiple anonymous accounts.
-Moderators typically moderate a confined space of general chat, which can leave harm unaddressed in any places outside.
+Moderators typically moderate a confined space of general chat, which can leave harm unaddressed in any place outside.

 Therefore, it is vital that we inquire into what accountability means to the community and how to hold people accountable within the current moderation system.
 If offenders can simply avoid any punitive consequences of conducting harm and do not feel a sense of belonging to the community where harm occurs, it would be challenging to engage them in any process --punitive or restorative-- that holds them accountable.